nolash/erc20-pool/README.md

 ## Publishing the contract

-There are six constructor arguments.
+There are five constructor arguments.

 The first three, `name`, `symbol` and `decimals` have matching getter methods, are analogous to the ERC20 methods of the same name.

-The `declaration` parameter is optional and can be any arbitrary content.
-Typically it defines a content hash of data describing the pool resource.
-A value of `bytes32(0x0)` means "no declaration defined."

 The `tokenRegistry` parameter takes an address to a smart contract controlling which tokens are allowed in the pool.
 See "Token approval" below.
 A value of `address(0x0)` deactivates this control, and allows the pool to hold all tokens by default (although they may still be subject to value limits).